megagrump/they-took-my-cat/README.md

 ![screenshot](scrshot.png)

-A complete playthrough takes ~15-20 minutes.

-Desktop browsers only.
-Tested to work in Firefox, Chromium, and WebKitGTK.
-Performs best in Firefox.

-Safari and other browsers are untested.
+## Post-competition version

+The game was updated after the competition.
+Some bugs were fixed, and the control scheme was improved after player feedback during the competition.
+This version doesn't necessarily fit in a 13 KiB file anymore.

+The update version can be played directly in your desktop browser [here](https://megagrump.github.io/they-took-my-cat/).

+Or you can play the [original compo version here](https://js13kgames.com/2025/games/they-took-my-cat).

 ## Controls

 Move around using arrow keys/WASD:<br>
 Left/right to walk/turn<br>
-Down to crouch<br>
 Up/down to use doors and stairs, and control elevators<br>
+C/LeftCtrl to crouch<br>
 Space/X to shoot<br>

 ## Technical

+Made for desktop browsers.
+Tested to work in Firefox, Chromium, and WebKitGTK.
+Performs best in Firefox.
+Safari and other browsers are untested.

 The game generates ~730 images and animations, several sound effects, and ~4 minutes of music at load time.